-Learn more about MRI guided breast biopsy.
+Learn more about MRI-guided breast biopsy.

 Bilateral breast imaging simplified

-Clearly, it is important to have both breasts examined during an MRI, even if a lesion is only found in one breast during your mammogram.
+It is important to have both breasts examined during an MRI, even if a lesion is only found in one breast during your mammogram.
 In 2008, Community Hospital added the technology to allow both breasts to be imaged in one exam, making it more convenient for you to schedule, and enabling you to get results as soon as possible.

 What to expect

 Contrast material is often used during an MRI to enhance the images that are produced, but not always.
 If your exam requires contrast material, the technologist will insert an intravenous line into your arm or hand so the contrast material can be injected at the right time.

 You will be lying face down on a specially contoured exam table during the procedure.
 Your breasts will hang freely through an opening in the table, then they will be gently compressed between two plates.

 When the exam begins, the table will automatically move into the MRI unit.
 You will hear thumping and humming sounds coming from the machine as it records images.
 You will need to remain very still during the exam while the images are being recorded, and you may be asked to hold your breath for a few seconds at a time at various intervals.
 If you become uncomfortable at any time during the exam, let the technologist know.